 - Wash your own hands frequently and thoroughly.

 - Report any signs or symptoms of an infection, such as increasing redness around a wound, unexpected drainage from a wound, cloudy or foul-smelling urine, fever, chills.

-- Whenever you to take an antibiotic, take it only as prescribed and for the full duration of the prescription, even if you feel like your infection has gone away.
+- Whenever you to take an antibiotic, take it only as prescribed.
+This means for the full duration of the prescription, even if you feel like your infection has gone away.